-As a pet parent, there’s a lot to hear about spaying and neutering.
+As a pet parent, there’s a lot you’ll hear about spaying and neutering.
 Many organizations campaign for education and affordable access to these procedures, but this is largely for the purpose of population control and not necessarily for the health of the dog.
 Still, having your dog neutered — or castrated — can have many benefits.

 Are there signs your dog needs to be neutered?
 Will they benefit from this procedure?
 No matter how many questions you have, or how close you are to making a decision, chatting with your veterinarian is the surest way to make the right choice for your individual dog.
 Until then, here are a few facts and myths about neutering male dogs to help inform you, and maybe even sway your decision.

-Although neutering your male dog has many physical health benefits, they’ll experience only minor physical changes.
+Although neutering your male dog has many health benefits, they’ll experience only minor physical changes.
 You’ll definitely notice the absence of their testes, as well as some surgical scars, but these will become almost invisible as your buddy heals.

 The biggest differences will come directly following the surgery, but most of these will be temporary, too.
 A dog does not lose his personality or spunk when he gets fixed, but the absence of testosterone does come with a few behavior changes, says Santa Cruz Veterinary Clinic — most of the time, that is.

 Even though neutering your dog can result in a calmer demeanor in the long run, it’s not always so simple.
 Some pet parents expect a complete flip in behavior after the procedure, but the effects testosterone has already had on your dog’s body and mind can’t be fully reversed.
-As Hillcrest Animal Hospital explains, the presence of testosterone doesn’t make certain behaviors happen, but it does make them more likely.
+As Hillcrest Animal Hospital explains, the presence of testosterone doesn’t force certain behaviors happen, but it does make them more likely.
 This is exactly why neutering is one way to help your dog stop humping, reacting aggressively, or acting territorial.

 These are some testosterone-based behaviors that can also be signs your dog needs to be neutered: